VannessaMartinez/BunnyTheGame/README.md

 # BunnyTheGame

 This is the first prototype of a paltformer game called Bunny, The game.
+All game has been programmed in C# and build in Unity3D.
+The code will be avalaible soon with the first final realease.

-You can Play Bunny the game here: https://itch.io/embed-upload/4167782?color=333333
+You can Play Bunny the game prototype here: https://itch.io/embed-upload/4167782?color=333333

 Instructions: